LukeScales1/wikipedia-search/README.md

 ## Using the app

 The frontend React app will show a list of the random articles that have been fetched from Wikipedia.
+If you input a search term in the search field, the application will highlight the relevant articles based on the search term.
+You can then click on a highlighted article to view it in full on Wikipedia.
+To load more articles from Wikipedia, and add them to the index, click the React icon.

-For now, you can't search for relevant text to the articles that are displayed on the frontend (since I have not yet added a search term input field), but the logic has been implemented to facilitate this which highlights relevant articles.
-You can click then click on a highlighted article to view it in full on Wikipedia.
-Search input to be added in an upcoming commit.
+### Backend API
 Full list of endpoints and details can be found at [http://127.0.0.1:8000/docs](http://127.0.0.1:8000/docs)